betalantz/restful-kickstarter-challenge/README.md

 3. Creates a new project based on given parameters
 4. Updates an existing project with given parameters
 5. Deletes an existing project

+### BONUS
+Build out the above as a full Rails API with a migration, model, routes, controller.